 If the insured is entitled to receive the old-age pension and the work injury permanent disability benefit, 100% of the higher pension and 50% of the lower pension is paid.
 If the insured is entitled to both the nonwork injury disability pension and the work injury permanent disability pension, only the highest pension is paid.

 Benefit adjustment: Benefits are adjusted according to changes in the cost of living, depending on the financial resources of the system.
-(The last adjustment was in 2003.)

 Workers' Medical Benefits